RetroPie/RetroPie-Docs/docs/Scraper.md

   * **Purge commands**
     **Skyscraper** caches locally the media downloaded from online sources.
 In time, this cache can grow and consume a considerable amount of disk space - especially if videos have been enabled.
 The cache size is displayed on top in this menu screen.
     You can delete the files from the cache using the following actions available in this menu:
+    * **Vacuum chosen platform:** deletes the locally cached resources that don't have a ROM/Game file anymore.
+Useful to clean up space after deleting ROMs.
-    * **Purge system:** deletes all the locally cached resources for a chosen platform.
+    * **Purge chosen platform:** deletes all the locally cached resources for a chosen platform.
-    * **Purge all:** deletes all locally cached resources.
+    * **Purge all platforms:** deletes all locally cached resources, for all platforms.
-    **NOTE:** use this with care, it will completely remove the cached resources used when generating the game lists for the chosen platform(s).
+    **NOTE:** use these options with care, they will completely remove the cached resources.
 Generating game lists after you've cleared the cache requires you to re-download the media from the scraping sources all over again.

 - **Generate game list(s)** This will generate the EmulationStation game list(s) for the systems you choose using all previously cached resources.
 Press Space to select the system(s) you wish to include and OK to start the generator..